jeffwidman/bitbucket-issue-migration/README.md

 * GitHub labels are created that map to the Bitbucket issue's priority, kind (bug, task, etc), component (if any, custom to each project), and version (if any).
 If you don't want these, just delete the new GitHub labels post-migration.

+* Milestones are currently imported as labels.
+However, it is possible to import them straight across: Bitbucket's API exposes the milestone title via `issue['metadata']['milestone']` and GitHub's Issue Import API supports attaching a milestone ID at `issue['milestone']`.
+PRs are gladly accepted that implement functionality to programatically retrieve/create GH milestone IDs for BB milestone titles.
+Note that GitHub requires that the milestone already exist before attaching it to an issue, otherwise the issue import will be rejected.

 * The migrated issues and issue comments are annotated with both Bitbucket and GitHub links to user who authored the comment/issue.
 This assumes the user